cyberalien/line-md/README.md

 Click any icon to get code you can use in your project.

+## Rendering animation

+Vast majority of icons in this repository use "rendering" animation: icon shapes are rendered one by one.

+This is the safest way to animate icons, which improves UX rather than makes it worse.

+Why is that?

+Typical "bounce" animations make UX worse because:

+-   They take user's focus from actual content.
+-   Looping animations use a lot of resources, making page slower.
+CPU is always busy, so on mobile devices such animations deplete battery.

+Rendering animation, if used correctly, can improve user experience.
+Animation takes user focus only temporarily, when icon is rendered.
+Animation duration is very short, so it does not use too much resources.

 ## Icon requests

 If you like this icon set, but it is missing icons that you need, [please open an issue at repository](https://github.com/cyberalien/line-md/issues).